ldgallery/ldgallery/readme.md

 * Compile the _ldgallery compiler_ as detailed in `./compiler/readme.md`.

-The man page can be generated using [Pandoc]:
+The man pages can be generated using [Pandoc]:

 ```
-pandoc --standalone --to man ldgallery.1.md --output ldgallery.1
+pandoc --standalone --to man compiler/ldgallery.1.md --output ldgallery.1
+pandoc --standalone --to man viewer/ldgallery-viewer.7.md --output ldgallery-viewer.7
 ```

 [Pandoc]: https://pandoc.org/